 The Vikings were some of the toughest people to ever walk this earth, and looking at the land that spawned them, it’s not hard to see why.
 Carved by the relentless North Atlantic for eons, the Norwegian fjordlands are a challenge that beckons hikers and mountaineers of all ages and abilities.
 This trip will put you on intimate terms with the great green hills, monstrous peaks, enormous glaciers, and flat-out gorgeous scenery of this isolated chunk of Scandinavia.
 Lace up your hiking boots and set forth in search of your own personal Valhalla.

+Your Welcome Moment: Meet Your CEO and Group.
 Orientation walk in Bergen.
-Hiking to Trolltunga.
+Hike, cycle and climb the Via Ferrata route to Trolltunga.
 Guided glacier hike with crampons and ice axes.
 Hike in the Buerdalen valley.
-Hike around the Hardangerfjord.
 Free time to explore Odda.

-Admire stunning views across the Hardangerfjord from the overhanging rock of Trolltunga, walk on the blue ice of the Buer Glacier, hike through the stunning scenery of the Buerdalen valley
+Admire stunning views across the Hardangerfjord from the overhanging rock of Trolltunga, walk on the blue ice of the Folgefonna Glacier, hike through the stunning scenery of the Oddadalen valley

 The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.